 The album closes with Dumb Dumb, which is a fantastically bouncy synth track.
 Rachel’s vocals are really strong here too, and this makes a perfect ending to a great album.

-Pop royalty paid off, and this album really is a much ignored masterpiece.
+How the hell this masterpiece album was ignored in sales and chart positions, i’ll never understand.
 The Guardian have since gone on to name it as one of the albums that you need to listen to before you die.
-Quite right.

 After the mysterious failure of this album, Rachel Stevens has moved more into film and television – starring in the second Deuce Bigalow movie, and on numerous TV shows, including Strictly Come Dancing.